 - Information stored on ProntoForms servers is encrypted with AES-256.

-- Data on the iOS and Android mobile devices is encrypted as long as a passcode is enforced, while information stored on the native application leverages the functionality of the mobile operating systems to encrypt stored data, requiring no manual configuration by the customer.
+- Data on the iOS and Android mobile devices is encrypted as long as a passcode is enforced (i.e. the device can be locked):

 Configure a Password Policy: Keep up best practices for security with ProntoForms' configurable password policy.
 Provide users with requirements for passwords such as character length and special characters, and prohibit the use of easily-guessed phrases, such as a user's login name.
 For more information on ProntoForms Password Policies, please read our documentation: Configure a Password Policy